aspiers/linear-tools/README.md

 That way you can mouse hover over issues to see descriptions, and click on an issue to open it in Linear.

+The fill color shows an issue state, and its border color reflects the issue's priority.
+You can also see these in the first line of the tooltip on mouse-over.

 # License

 MIT - see LICENSE